webmemo-code/flickr-to-instagram-automation/README.md

 3. **Review Logs**: Check GitHub Actions logs and artifacts
 4. **Statistics**: Use `--stats` to check progress and identify issues
 5. **GitHub Issues**: Create an issue with detailed error information

+Use this repo for free.
+It comes as is, i.e. I don't offer support due to limited time.

 ## Example Workflow